Punta Corcho

 The aguachile format deserves particular attention as a regional preparation.
 Originating in Sinaloa and now practised extensively along Mexico's coasts, aguachile involves raw shrimp cured in lime juice with fresh chilli, onion, and cucumber.
 The curing window is measured in minutes, not hours, making the cook's judgment about acid strength and chilli variety the primary technical variable.
 In skilled hands, the result preserves the briny sweetness of the shrimp while the chilli delivers heat that builds rather than burns.
 At a restaurant on the Caribbean coast with verified Michelin recognition and a Google rating derived from nearly two thousand data points, the inference is that this judgment is being applied reliably.

 Across the wider Mexican seafood scene, the raw-preparation standard has risen noticeably since the Michelin Guide entered Mexico.
 Restaurants like HA' in Playa del Carmen and Arca in Tulum have brought a more technique-conscious approach to coastal ingredients.
-Punta Corcho operates in that same current but at a price tier that these venues, with their design-led positioning, do not occupy.
-The Bib Gourmand is essentially a statement from Michelin that the quality gap between the two tiers is not as wide as the price gap.
+Punta Corcho operates in that same current at a premium price tier.
+The Bib Gourmand is a statement from Michelin that the quality gap between the two tiers is not as wide as the price gap.

 Puerto Morelos in the Regional Dining Context